TIME LIKE THE PRESENT

 ‘Need a hand out of that chair?’
 Allie was standing, hands on ample hips and head cocked over to one side in professional evaluation.

-The young airman straightened his back, tugged down his uniform jacket.
-Then, cap tucked under his arm, he made his way down the corridor into the hall with its flags and bunting, and across the crowded dance floor towards the best girl in the room.
+The young airman straightened his back, tugged down his uniform jacket, and patted his pocket for the twentieth time.
+Then, cap tucked under his arm, he made his way down the corridor into the hall with its flags and bunting, and across the crowded dance floor to the little wooden table for two hunched under the window.
+Good thing there was a decent blackout curtain; those eyes were surely the most sparkling he had ever seen.